massgov/mayflower-patternlab/docs/demo-install.md

     - You can emulate different device sizes by using the size buttons at the top right of the menu bar (S M L FULL RANDOM DISCO).
     - You can learn about patterns by clicking the top right COG icon, then selecting "Show Pattern Info" from the drop down.
 1. When you're done looking, type `CTRL` + `C`  from your active terminal session to kill the `gulp` task.
 You can always run `gulp` again from the `mayflower/styleguide` directory to get it back up and running.
+1. We're constantly working to add new features, so if you want to make sure you have the latest and greatest remember to run `git pull` before you run `gulp`!